AstraZeneca buys ZS Pharma for $2.7 billion, pips Actelion

-LONDON Britain's AstraZeneca said on Friday it had agreed to buy U.S biotech company ZS Pharma for $2.7 billion, pipping Swiss firm Actelion to the prize in the latest bout of deal-making for the hyperactive healthcare sector.
+LONDON Britain's AstraZeneca (AZN.L) said on Friday it had agreed to buy U.S biotech company ZS Pharma ZSPH.O for $2.7 billion, pipping Swiss firm Actelion ATLN.VX to the prize in the latest bout of deal-making for the hyperactive healthcare sector.

 AstraZeneca, which on Thursday lifted its full-year earnings forecast despite the eroding sales of some of its top-selling medicines, said it would pay $90 a share to secure ZS Pharma's proprietary technology to develop novel treatments for hyperkalaemia, or high potassium levels.